mohankumarpaluru/oracle-freetier-instance-creation/README.md

 - OS configuration based on Image ID or OS and version

 ## Pre-Requisites
 - **VM.Standard.E2.1.Micro Instance**: The script is designed for a Ubuntu environment, and you need an existing subnet ID for ARM instance creation.
 Create an always-free `VM.Standard.E2.1.Micro` instance with Ubuntu 22.04.
 This instance can be deleted after the ARM instance creation.
+(Not required if an existing OCI_SUBNET_ID is defined in oci.env file)
 - **OCI API Key (Private Key) & Config Details**: Follow this [Oracle API Key Generation link](https://graph.org/Oracle-API-Key-Generation-12-11) to create the necessary API key and config details.
 - **OCI Free Availability Domain**: Identify the eligible always-free tier availability domain during instance creation.
 - **Gmail App Passkey (Optional)**: If you want to receive an email notification after instance creation and have two-factor authentication enabled, follow this [Google App's Password Generation link](https://graph.org/Google-App-Passwords-Generation-12-11) to create a custom app and obtain the passkey.